 Her sound installations, visual objects and live turntable performances focus on the values of accidents and it’s unique, complicated possibilities with sound emitting machinery like the turntable.

 Influenced by improvisation in contemporary art, her work expands outside of the sound world straddling different disciplines of interest.
 This year, Chavez wrote and illustrated her first book object entitled, Of Technique: Chance Procedures on Turntable.
 The book serves as a how-to manual for those interested in learning the abstract turntablism techniques that she developed with the turntable.
 “While the contents of the book serve a practical means, the book as a whole is intended to be an interactive art piece.”

 This book is considered the first sound related release by Chavez since her solo album release on Pitchphase in 2004.

 Chavez also works as an independent sound art curator in NYC, collaborating with various organizations and art spaces, helping to produce events and festivals that present the latest of what is being shown in the sound art world.
 Being an independent curator helps to expand Maria’s artistic research when developing new projects for her own practice.

-She has recently returned from a 3 month solo European tour, presenting her work in different museums, arts spaces and performance venues in Germany, Switzerland, Spain, Austria and the U.K. Check out the December issue of the Wire magazine where she is the “Invisible Jukebox” interviewee with writer Kurt Gottschalk.
+Check out the December issue of the Wire magazine where she is the “Invisible Jukebox” interviewee with writer Kurt Gottschalk.